avinashreddy-da/Loan-Approval-Analysis/README.md

 # 📊 Loan Approval Analysis

+## 🏦 Business Problem

+Banks and financial institutions receive thousands of loan applications, but approving loans without proper risk evaluation can lead to repayment failures and financial losses.

+The main challenge is identifying reliable applicants while minimizing lending risk.

+This project analyzes applicant financial and demographic data to understand which factors most strongly influence loan approval decisions, repayment behavior, and overall lending risk.

+---

 ## 📌 Project Overview

 This project performs **Exploratory Data Analysis (EDA)** on a loan approval dataset to understand the key factors influencing loan approval decisions.